CodeClimbersIO/cli/docs/Contributing.md

 - All components should reside in the `components` directory.
 - All pages should go in the `components` directory and have their own component.
 - All layout components should go in the `layouts` directory.
+- `services` generally are react queries that fetch data from the backend.
+- Primarily use kysely for building sql queries.
+When the query is complex, it may be best to use raw sql.
 - Styling: make use of the `sx` attribute for any material-ui customizations.
 - Styling: make use of the appropriate material-ui components for layouts like `Grid` or `Stack` when possible, but `Box` is a great fallback
 - Styling: when needing to do your own work with `Box` for layouts, make use of `flex` instead of other css layout types where possible
+- Styling: make use of the `sx` attribute for any material-ui customizations.

 ## Backend